vuxcode/pr1-project-crowcoders/time-report.md

 - (30 min.
 Webdev).
 Made a custom background image and added it to the nav element, just to experiment and see if it worked (it did).
 Image is a bit weirdly cropped because I made the image the size of the Whole nav element instead of the area under the menu, but this was just a test, so that's fine.
 Did this test as I most likely will create custom visual assets for various parts of the website.
 - (5 min.
 Webdev).
 Imported an external Google Font to the website.

+**Wednesday, 2025-04-30**
+- (30 min.
+Programming).
+More research into, and trying out classList(s).
+Attempted a hover effect, but did not succeed.
+Still doing something wrong (my guess is using wrong syntax, or calling the wrong elements).
+Troubleshooting using DevTools, trying to keep it simple.